bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 The primary assumptions of the approach are stated up-front,

-> Our argument will proceed on the assumption that we have a substantially accurate text of the four gospels, Acts, and several of the undisputed Pauline epistles (most significantly Galatians and I Corinthians); that the gospels were written, if not by the authors whose names they now bear, at least by disciples of Jesus or people who knew those disciples – people who knew at first hand the details of his life and teaching or people who spoke with those eyewitnesses – and that the narratives, at least where not explicitly asserting the occurrence of a miracle, deserve as much credence as similarly attested documents would be accorded if they reported strictly secular matters.
-Where the texts do assert something miraculous – for example, Jesus’ post-resurrection appearances – we take it, given the basic assumption of authenticity, that the narrative represents what someone relatively close to the situation claimed.
+> Our argument will proceed on the assumption that we have a substantially accurate text of the four gospels, Acts, and several of the undisputed Pauline epistles (most significantly Galatians and I Corinthians); that the gospels were written, if not by the authors whose names they now bear, at least by disciples of Jesus or people who knew those disciples -- people who knew at first hand the details of his life and teaching or people who spoke with those eyewitnesses -- and that the narratives, at least where not explicitly asserting the occurrence of a miracle, deserve as much credence as similarly attested documents would be accorded if they reported strictly secular matters.
+Where the texts do assert something miraculous -- for example, Jesus' post-resurrection appearances -- we take it, given the basic assumption of authenticity, that the narrative represents what someone relatively close to the situation claimed.
 For the purposes of our argument, we make no assumption of inspiration, much less inerrancy, for these documents, and we accept that there are small textual variations and minor signs of editing, though we do not in any place rely on any passage where the textual evidence leaves serious doubt about the original meaning.

 The core of the argument comes down to,

 > As a first step, let us consider a single disciple.
 The best of the available naturalistic explanations, the hallucination theory, requires (if it is to match $R$ in likelihood) an extraordinary level of detailed delusion, seamlessly integrated (so far as he can tell) with his experience of those around him.
 Such delusions do occur in waking life in those who suffer from severe mental illness, but such illness is mercifully rare and is accompanied by other noticeable conditions that were absent in the case of the disciples.
 The other naturalistic hypotheses have higher prior probabilities, perhaps as high as $0.001$, but they do not come close to matching the explanatory power of $R$; their contribution to the likelihood $P(D_i|\sim\!\!R)$ is negligible even by comparison to the hallucination theory.
 >
-> […]
+> [...]
 >
 > But having assigned a single factor, we must ask what happens when we take into account the fact that there were thirteen such disciples.
-We can get a first approximation to the result by assuming independence. […] So under the assumption of independence, the Bayes factors for each of the thirteen $D_i$ must be multiplied, which yields a staggering combined factor
+We can get a first approximation to the result by assuming independence. [...]
+So under the assumption of independence, the Bayes factors for each of the thirteen $D_i$ must be multiplied, which yields a staggering combined factor
 >
 >
 > $$